 What is balanced training?
 What tools do you use and how do you train?

 In a nutshell, balanced training is when you tell the dog when he's got it right and you tell the dog when he's got it wrong.
-Old school dog training was all about corrections with no praise.
-Most dog training today is no corrections and using positive reinforcement only.
-In my opinion, the concept of ignoring bad/dangerous behavior and only rewarding good behavior is unsafe, irresponsible, as well as completely unnatural to dogs.
+Old school dog training was all about corrections with little to no acknowledgment for good behavior.
+A lot of dog training today is no corrections “positive reinforcement only.”
+In my opinion, the concept of ignoring bad/dangerous behavior and only rewarding good behavior is unsafe as well as completely unnatural to dogs.
 It is our responsibility, as our dogs' leaders, coaches and guides, to show them appropriate and safe ways to be a part of our man-made, confusing world.
 This involves both correction and positive reinforcement.
 In nature there is almost no positive reinforcement and most learning takes place through correction.
-This is a survival mechanism known as hazard avoidance.
+This is a survival mechanism known as “hazard avoidance.”
 Nature can be rough and one sided.
 We don't have to be.
-We can acknowledge dogs for both bad AND good behavior!
+We can communicate with dogs clearly and fairly by acknowledging them for both bad AND good behavior!
+We are ALWAYS looking for behavior to reward in our dogs with positive reinforcement, but sometimes when a dog is so out of control, there will not be any behaviors worth rewarding if we do not give a correction first.
+The more motivation a dog has to do behaviors that we want, the less corrections we will ever have to use in the first place.
+This is why we allow the dog to tell US what rewarding to them.
+Most dogs are highly motivated by food, while a ball may be #1 drug of choice for the next dog.
+We pair commands and healthy states of mind with these rewards and over time the dogs cant wait to offer what we are looking for!